populationgenomics/rare-disease/validation/stratification.md

 The genome-stratifications repository provides BED regions divided by genome build, then by category.
 Within these categories there is a lot of granularity.
 Here we are only using a subset of these in our validations.

-## Sub-Folders

-This folder contains two sub-folders; `genome` and `twist`.
-The `genome` folder contains the BED region files contained in the NCBI FTP site, spanning the whole genome.
-The `twist` folder contains analogous versions of each `genome` BED file, intersected with the [Twist Exome ROI](https://www.twistbioscience.com/resources/data-files/ngs-human-core-exome-panel-bed-file), which is the relevant region for exome analyses.

 ## Files

-Within `genome` and `twist` there are 2 types of files:

 1. `definition.tsv`, containing a short description and relative path to a BED file
 2. `*.bed.gz`, compressed files containing the region definitions for each category

 The `TSV` file is used by `hap.py` to locate region files, and annotate them in the output file with the short description.
 The files currently in use are:

 - `refseq_cds`: RefSeq Coding regions only [see here](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh38/FunctionalRegions/GRCh38-FunctionalRegions-README.md#data--file-overview)
 - `nonunique`: Mappability, regions of high homology over 250bp [see here](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh38/mappability/GRCh38-mappability-README.md#data--file-overview)